FJSolutions/mongodb-uri/README.md

   ],
   options: {
     ssl: true,
+  },
 }
-}
 const config = normalizeUri(connection)
-const connectionUri = UriBuilder
+const connectionUri = UriBuilder.setConfig(config).buildUri() // 'mongodb+srv://admin:Secret@db0.example.com;db1.example.com:27018;db2.example.com:27019;db3.example.com:27020/test-db?tls=true'
-    .setConfig(config)
-    .buildUri()     // 'mongodb+srv://admin:Secret@db0.example.com;db1.example.com:27018;db2.example.com:27019;db3.example.com:27020/test-db?tls=true'
 ```

 ## URI Parser

 There is a utility function called `parseUri()` that takes a valid URI connection string and parses it onto a `UriConfigContract`.

-*N.B.* All the functions that take input and convert them to `UriConfigContract` instances validate their input and will throw errors if the state of the config object is invalid.
+_N.B._ All the functions that take input and convert them to `UriConfigContract` instances validate their input and will throw errors if the state of the config object is invalid.